-Choose either the white elastic ear-loop style, or white behind-the-head ties.
-Both styles ship with adjustable toggles for a perfect fit.
+Choose either elastic ear-loops or head ties.
+Both styles come with adjustable toggles for the perfect fit.

 The lining is a tightly woven, machine cotton blend for double-layer protection.
 Perfect for warmer days and nights, at the beach or work—and anywhere in between.